-You will find that this handbook provides essential information, including an overview of the NJTPA's planning and capital programming processes; contact information for Board members, partner agencies and others; the NJTPA by-laws; and additional important material.
+You will find that this handbook provides essential information about the NJTPA, including an overview of our planning and capital programming processes; contact information for Board members, partner agencies, and others; the NJTPA by-laws; and other important material that will come in handy.

 As an NJTPA Trustee, you have significant responsibility.
-You formulate policies, guide investment decisions, and help coordinate all aspects of regional transportation planning.
-The Board approves billions of dollars in transportation investment for our 13-county region to improve roads, bridges, rail and bus transit, bicycle and pedestrian facilities, and more.
+You help formulate policies, guide investment decisions, and coordinate all aspects of regional transportation planning.
+The Board approves billions of dollars in transportation investment to improve roads, bridges, rail and bus transit, bicycle and pedestrian facilities, and more in our 13-county region.
 This work makes travel safer and more efficient while protecting our environment and creating a more resilient transportation system.

 Our website, njtpa.org, is a vast resource that I encourage you to explore.
 We also update our social media regularly with information about our latest activities.
-I encourage you to share our posts and spread the word about how the NJTPA is improving our region under the Board's leadership.
+Please share our posts and spread the word about how the NJTPA is improving our region under the Board's leadership.

-I want to take a moment to welcome our new Board members and thank those of you who are continuing your service.
-I look forward to working with you all.
+I look forward to working with you.
 If you have any questions or want more information, please reach out to me at any time.